AlopexTMNT/clearplaterecipes/content/beef-wellington.md

 - 7oz of Puff Pastry
 - 2 Egg Yolks Beaten

 Side note: Fillet beef is preferred.
 It gives the beef wellington a soft, tender and juicy flavour.
-Trust me, using fillet is worth it.

 ## Directions